atlsykes/flashcardz/README.md

 2. Read question on card and click 'show' to reveal answer.
 3. Scoring in manual, click '+' if guess right answer. '-' provided in case you accidentally clicked '+'.
 4. Use 'Next' and 'Prev' buttons to navigate through card deck.
+5. Jump to a specific card number of interest using the 'Jump to Card' input.
-5. Use 'Reset' to return to first card and reset score to 0.
+6. Use 'Reset' to return to first card, reset score to 0, and reset card jump input to 1.
-6. That's it, enjoy!
+7. That's it, enjoy!

 ## License